 We’ve discussed what an SPF record is and how it works, but there are some limitations that you should be aware of.

 - SPF doesn’t work with forwarded emails as the ‘forwarder’ becomes the new ‘sender.’
-So, for now, there’s no technique to determine what an SPF record does for forwarded emails.
+So, there’s no technique to determine what an SPF record does for forwarded emails.
 This lets malicious actors scam people.

 - SPF doesn’t have a reporting mechanism, which makes it harder to maintain.